joseasoler/tradergen/README.md

 Bulk goods orbital traders and outlander settlements may have tools in stock.

 Orbital traders with the hunting specialization may have compound bows in stock.

+Orbital traders with the husbandry specialization may have whips in stock.

 [Vanilla Weapons Expanded - Grenades](https://steamcommunity.com/sharedfiles/filedetails/?id=2194472657):